So, you’re heading to the land down under and Melbourne’s on your hit list? As it should be!

 - Start your day with breakfast at Cottle on Coventry.

-- Take in the views from the Eureka Skydeck.
+- Take in the views from the top of the Melbourne Sky Deck.

-If you’re looking to enjoy the nightlife scene, this is the best neighbourhood to stay in Melbourne.
+If you’re looking to enjoy the Melbourne nightlife scene, this is the best neighborhood to stay in Melbourne.
 This hip and bohemian ‘hood is home to a wide range of bars, clubs and restaurants.
-So, whether you want to dance the night away, sip a succulent glass of wine, or indulge in a mouthwatering meal, the Fitzroy neighbourhood has exactly what you’re looking for – and more!

 Things to See and Do in Fitzroy